 When I'm out leading a happy class of Nordic walkers or teaching a one-on-one Nordic walking lesson, we frequently pass another person or group also cheerily enjoying a workout with poles.

-While these encounters are actually a great learning opportunity for my participants (being able to recognize a long list of errors is a great confidence booster), I find it disheartening that so few people learn to use their poles properly.
+While these encounters are actually a great learning opportunity for my participants (recognizing a long list of errors is a great confidence booster), I find it disheartening that so few people learn to use their poles properly.

 They don't realize that hiking poles (also called trekking poles) are used to minimize effort when walking, while Nordic walking poles are used to maximize effort and to challenge almost every muscle in the body.

-(I see this same no-technique phenomenon with some new cross-country skiers as they walk or barely glide on their skis as they trudge along a snowy trail.)
+(I see this same no-technique phenomenon with some new cross-country skiers as they walk or barely glide on their skis across a snowy field.)

 If you're curious about the Nordic walking workout, take the intelligent approach and connect with a certified Nordic walking instructor.